ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

 By the way, in a [previous blog post](https://ekamperi.github.io/mathematics/2020/12/20/tensorflow-custom-training-loops.html#how-is-mean-squared-error-related-to-log-likelihood) we have proven that by maximizing the likelihood in the linear regression case, this is equivalent to minimizing the mean squared error.

 #### ... in the presence of hidden variables
 The EM algorithm is particularly useful when there are missing data in the data set or when the model depends on hidden or so-called [latent variables](https://en.wikipedia.org/wiki/Latent_variable).
 These are variables that affect our observed data but in ways that we can't know directly.
+So what's so special about latten parameters?

+Well, typically, if we know all the parameters, we can take the derivatives of the likelihood function with respect to all of them, solve the system of equations and find the values that maximize likelihood.
+Like:

+$$
+\left\{\frac{\partial \mathcal{L}}{\partial \theta_1}=0, \frac{\partial \mathcal{L}}{\partial \theta_2}=0, \ldots \right\}
+$$

+This is exactly what we did when we wanted to [fit some data to a normal distribution](https://ekamperi.github.io/mathematics/2020/12/26/tensorflow-trainable-probability-distributions.html).
+However, in statistical models with latent variables, this typically results in a set of equations where the solution to the parameters mandates the values of the latent variables and vice versa.
+By substituting one set of equations into the other we produce an unsolvable equation.
+This is why we need a method for solving such problems.

 Concretely, EM can be used in any of the following scenarios:

 * Estimating parameters of mixture models
 * Estimating parameters of Hidden Markov Models